Ultimate South Pacific with the Legendary Ghan Train

 DARWIN Remembrance & Resilience Enjoy an orientation tour of the capital of the Northern Territory.
 See the elegant colonial architecture of the city’s historic buildings that survived Cyclone Tracey in 1974.
 Visit the splendid Botanic Gardens, beautiful East Point and spend time at the fascinating Darwin Museum.
 Tonight, you may wish to join the optional dinner cruise in Darwin Harbour.
 (B,L)TOUR HIGHLIGHT HISTORIC SPOT In 1942, more than 188 Japanese aircraft attacked Darwin’s harbour and airfield.
 It was the first and largest foreign attack ever mounted on Australia.
 At the Darwin Museum, hear first-hand accounts from the men and women who survived the horror of that morning, learn about the Top End’s role in WWII through interactive displays, take a walk through the lush garden to see military vehicles, or climb to the top of the gun emplacement to check out the 9.2’ gun that it houses.

 DARWIN–CAIRNS Aussie Adventures Today, fly to Cairns, “Gateway to the Great Barrier Reef.”
 Check-in to your Cairns hotel for a 3-night stay.
 Cairns is known for its mild winters, great nightlife, and plenty of fun things to see and do.
 Consider exploring the Cairns Night Markets, where vendors sell a vast array of souvenirs, delicious foods, and the work of local artisans and designers.
-(B)NOTE: Due to this remote location and limited flights, you may be booked on a connecting flight from Darwin to Cairns.
+(B)NOTE: Due to this remote location and limited flights, you may be booked on a connecting flight from Darwin to Cairns and may arrive late in the evening.

 SYDNEY Spectacular Sydney Explore one of the world’s most beautiful cities.
 Visit the Sydney Opera House and travel to Mrs Macquarie’s Chair in the city’s botanic gardens for a great photo opportunity and sweeping views of the harbor and Harbour Bridge.
 Next, visit world-famous Bondi Beach with time to explore on your own.
 Return to Sydney and enjoy a cruise on Sydney Harbour to see some of the city’s best views.
 (B) TOUR HIGHLIGHT CULTURAL GEM The Sydney Opera House is one of the most well-known buildings in the world and a UNESCO World Heritage Site.
 The building was designed by Jorn Utzon, a Danish architect, and was finally completed in 1973, after sixteen years of construction, at a cost of over $100 million dollars.
 You’ll enjoy a private guided tour of the Opera House and see its interiors and theaters.
 Hear untold stories, be awed by the acoustics, and learn the history and future of this amazing hall beneath the sails.

 SYDNEY Sights & Bites Enjoy a full day at leisure.
-Tonight, join your Tour Director and fellow travel companions for a festive farewell dinner.
+Tonight, join your Tour Director and fellow travel companions for dinner at a local restaurant.
 (B,D)ENHANCED FREE TIME EXPLORE MORE in Sydney with an optional excursion to Hunter Valley, one of Australia’s leading wine-growing regions.
 You can even climb to the top of Sydney’s Harbour Bridge for amazing views of the city and harbour below or walk in the footsteps of Australia’s early convicts, mischievous gangs, and locals of the past on the Rocks District Pub tour.
 This and more options are available throughout your tour at MyGlobus.
 Your Tour Director and your GlobusGO mobile app have all the tips and guidance to enjoy your free time.

 SYDNEY–CHRISTCHURCH, NEW ZEALAND New Zealand Bound Fly across the Tasman Sea to New Zealand and the very English town of Christchurch.
 Known as the “Garden City,” Christchurch has many beautiful parks and gardens.
 You’re sure to enjoy the possibilities in this cosmopolitan city of theatre, modern art galleries, great shopping, and fantastic festivals (B)